Note on identifying four-dimensional vacuum solutions from Weyl invariants: Introduction

 The natural proposal to distinguish solutions is to check coordinate-invariant properties.
 For instance, the algebraic classification of the Weyl tensor \cite{Petrov:2000bs} provides a very powerful way to classify exact solutions.
 In the same type of Petrov class, one can check the relations of Weyl invariants, in particular for the vacuum solutions.
 In four dimensions, a simple example to distinguish Schwarzschild solution from most of other type-D solutions is that the square of the Weyl tensor $W_2=W^{\mu\nu\alpha\beta}W_{\mu\nu\alpha\beta}$ and the cubic of the Weyl tensor $W_3=W^{\mu\nu\alpha\beta}W_{\mu\nu\rho\sigma}{W_{\alpha\beta}}^{\rho\sigma}$ satisfy a unique relation, namely $(W_2)^3=12(W_3)^2$.
 Thus, any solution that does not satisfy the relation $(W_2)^3=12(W_3)^2$ must not be Schwarzschild.
 Though the relations of Weyl invariants can decisively distinguish different solutions, the computation of various Weyl invariants can be very complicated in general.
 Nevertheless, it is shown that \cite{Lu:2025fzm} the derivation of Weyl invariants can be performed very efficiently in the Newman-Penrose (NP) formalism \cite{Newman:1961qr}, see also earlier investigations, e.g., in \cite{Cherubini:2002gen}.
 Subsequently, a large class of Weyl invariants are calculated in \cite{Lu:2025fzm} to distinguish an infinite tower of algebraically special vacuum solutions.

-Weyl invariants seem to offer the general applicability for distinguishing solutions.
-While, there is still the converse issue that how can one identify two metrics as the same solution.
-Definitely, the direct way is to obtain the coordinates transformation.
-But this is a very challenging point.
-The derivation of coordinates transformation could be even more complicated than deriving solutions of Einstein equation.
-In this note, we will provide one example that one can apply the Weyl invariants to identify two metrics.
-Naively, this is impossible.
-Because one has to exhaust all possible Weyl invariants.
-Luckily, for some special cases, one can show that any possible relation of Weyl invariants associated to two distinct metrics must be the same.
-Hence, the two metrics must be the same solution in different coordinates system.
-The verification is revealed in the NP formalism.
-For notations of the NP formalism, we would refer to \cite{Chandrasekhar}, and also \cite{Lu:2025fzm} for more relevant discussions.
+Weyl invariants provide a generally applicable tool for distinguishing solutions in GR.
+However, there is still the converse problem that how can one identify two distinct metrics if they represent the same physical solution.
+The most direct approach is to find the explicit coordinate transformation relating the two metrics, but this is often highly nontrivial.
+In fact, deriving such a transformation can be even more complicated than solving Einstein equation itself.

+In this note, we present an example illustrating how Weyl invariants can be used to identify two metrics as the same vacuum solution of Einstein equation.
+Since any difference from the relation of Weyl invariants uniquely distinguishes two distinct solutions, verifying equivalence through Weyl invariants requires, in principle, the comparison of all possible Weyl invariants.
+This task is in general very challenging.
+Fortunately, in certain special cases, one can demonstrate that all possible relations among the Weyl invariants of two metrics coincide, thereby proving that the two metrics describe the same solution in different coordinate systems.
+The verification in this work is revealed in the NP formalism.
+For notation and conventions of the NP formalism, we would refer to \cite{Chandrasekhar}, and for additional information see also \cite{Lu:2025fzm}.